perfect-oblivion/action-service-responder/README.md

 **There are a few things going on here.
 We'll start with the validator.**

-I'll show below how to generate a validator.
-A validator may be injected via the service's constructor.
-The validator will run automatically, and the validated data will be available via the service's 'data' property.
+1. A validator is injected via the service's constructor.
+The validator will run automatically, and the validated data will be available via the service's ```data``` property.

-You can manually run the validator if you call the service directly through it's 'run' method, by calling ```$validator->validate($parameters)```.
-This method will return the validated data so that it can continue to be used in the service.
+> If you need to manually run the validator, you'll need to instantiate your service and call the ```run``` method directly.
+See [Alternative ways to call services](#alternative-ways-to-call-services)

 > If validation fails, it will perform as Laravel's form requests do and throw an exception, which by default will redirect and inject the validation errors in the $errors object that is available in the view.
 In the case of an ajax request, a 422 will be returned along with the validation errors in a json object.
 This functionality can be customized in the same manner as form requests.

 Any dependencies required by the Service may be injected via the Service constructor.

-To generate a Service validator:
+### Service Validators

 ```sh
 php artisan asr:validation Comment\\StoreCommentValidationService